mollie/api-documentation/source/connect/overview.rst

 gets sent to your own balance.
 The user in this case will still have their own dashboard, pay their own Mollie payment fees, and receive a Mollie invoice.
 For this case we offer :doc:`Application fees </connect/application-fees>`.

-If you would like to also cover for the payment method fees that Mollie would charge to the users of your application, please reach out to your partner manager.

-.. note:: Covering the Mollie fees for your application's users is currently available to select merchants in closed beta.
-    Please reach out to our partnership team if you are interested and would like more information about this feature.

-For more advanced use cases, for example if you want to split a payment with another party, we offer :doc:`Split payments </connect/splitting-payments>`.
+For more advanced use cases, for example if you want to cover the Mollie payment fees yourself, or for example if you want to split a payment with another party, we offer :doc:`Split payments </connect/splitting-payments>`.

 Referral commissions
 --------------------